How to Save on Digital Subscriptions Using Regional Pricing

 Turkey isn't alone, but it's definitely top of the list.
 Some other regions with seriously affordable subscriptions:

-- Turkey — consistently the cheapest across nearly all platforms
+- Turkey — consistently the lower-cost across nearly all platforms

 - India — great pricing on streaming and some software